Cahmoraes/utils/readme.md

 <b>This pipeline function not working with Promises.
 To this, use asyncPipeline function.</b>

-This transformation occurs from the left to right
+This transformation occurs from the left to right.

 ```js
 import { pipeline, log } from '@cahmoraes93/utils'